 In the evening many nightclubs, bars, and restaurants advertise special costume parties for adults—look for posters hung up around town if you're in an Italian city on Halloween.
 Keep in mind that Italians typically dress up in the prototypical "spooky" class of costumes, such as zombies, vampires, or witches.
 If you dress up as something different, locals may question your costume.

 Wherever you go, don't expect the degree of celebration that is carried out in the U.S. Halloween is not part of traditional Italian culture, and some Italians object to the event being celebrated in their country at all.

 Italy's First Halloween Event

-An inland village in northwestern Italy's Liguria region that's famous for its 16th-century witch trials during the Inquisition, Triora holds a yearly Halloween festival with events lasting all day and concerts often continuing past midnight.
+- Triora: An inland village on the Italian border with France in northwestern Italy's Liguria region, Triora is famous for its 16th-century witch trials during the Inquisition.
+In modern times, Triora holds a yearly Halloween festival with events lasting all day and concerts often continuing past midnight.

 - Lake Garda: Located almost directly between Milan and Venice, Lake Garda is a scenic alpine lake that's beautiful to visit at any time of year.
 If you happen to be there in October, the amusement park Gardaland—Italy's largest theme park—holds a Halloween party every weekend throughout the month with a ghostly parade, music, and fireworks.
 Right next door, the theme park Movieland has "Horror Ween" every weekend in October and is open until midnight on Halloween night with DJ music continuing until the wee hours.